Border Gateway Protocol Complexity

 Enhanced Security

 One of the key benefits of microsegmentation is its ability to enhance network security.
 Organizations can isolate critical data and applications by segmenting the network into smaller parts, limiting their exposure to potential threats.
-In a security breach, microsegmentation prevents lateral movement, containing the attack and minimizing the potential impact.
+In a security breach, microsegmentation prevents lateral movement, containing the attack and minimizing the possible impact.
 This fine-grained control significantly reduces the attack surface, making it harder for cybercriminals to infiltrate and compromise sensitive information.

 Improved Compliance